Supreme Court begins election-year term full of big cases | WTOP

-WASHINGTON (AP) — The justices are returning to the Supreme Court bench for the start of an election-year term that includes high-profile cases on about abortions, protections for young immigrants and LGBT rights.
+WASHINGTON (AP) — The justices are returning to the Supreme Court bench for the start of an election year term that includes high-profile cases about abortions, protections for young immigrants and LGBT rights.

 The justices also will hear arguments Monday in a challenge to a murder conviction by a non-unanimous jury in Louisiana.